notangelmario/notangelmario/pages/blog/how-i-built-my-website.md

 ---
 title: How I built my website
+description: How I made my website using a custom framework built in rust
 ---

 ![](https://www.pngitem.com/pimgs/m/346-3468947_images-rust-lang-ar21-rust-programming-language-logo.png)

 # How I built my website

+> Published on 30.10.2022
+>
+> 2 min read

 Hello there!
 This is my first blog.
 If you are seeing this, well, good news.
 This sucker actually works.